Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. From the AzS-Host1 Azure VM, start a web browser using in private/incognito mode, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the **FabrikamAdmin1** Azure Active Directory credentials you created earlier in this lab.

-2. In the Azure portal, select **Azure Active Directory**.
+2. In the Azure portal, select **Azure Active Directory** in the left navigation.

-3. On the Azure Active Directory blade of the Fabrikam Azure Active Directory tenant, select **Users**.
+3. On the Azure Active Directory blade of the Fabrikam Azure Active Directory tenant, select **Users** under **Manage** on the left.

 4. On the Users - All users blade, select **+ New user**